bahrus/xtal-sip/README.md

 The browser already does some useful things with link tags, such as preloading resources ahead of time.  conditionalImport enhances/extends the functionality, building a mapping system around it, with very specific versions and integrity hashes.

 At the middle specificity level, we have bare import specifiers / import maps, which can also serve the purpose of mapping to specific versions.
-In some ways, it is more powerful than the link tag mappings (supporting scoped resolutions, for example), but it is less powerful in other ways (for example, inability to provide hash integrity tests).
+In some ways, it is more powerful than the link tag mappings (supporting wildcard directory, and scoped resolutions, for example), but it is less powerful in other ways (for example, inability to provide hash integrity tests).
 I could see standards evolving to link these two more closely together, however.

 At the lowest specificity level, our final fallback is to just load an evergreen CDN URL.
 Code which makes use of this last fallback probably shouldn't hard-code the specific version in it, with the expectation of keeping up-to-date with the latest, for a variety of good-practice reasons.
 It relies a bit on backwards compatibility, but it can always adopt slow moving versioning to mitigate the risk.